In this guide

 - How long should I paper trade before risking real money?

-- Practise using Manifold Markets (which uses play money) through at least 50+ transactions to refine your probability calibration before committing actual USDC on PolyGram.
+- Develop your forecasting abilities using Manifold Markets (which operates with play currency) across a minimum of 50+ transactions to refine your probability calibration before deploying actual USDC on PolyGram.

 - What is a reasonable starting bankroll for prediction markets?